robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 Celeste's part wasn't complex.
 She'd performed more demanding parts on her clarinet.
 Second beat after the downbeat, she brought the reed to her lip and let the note bloom, not forced, not shy ... *dolce*, mezzo voce, the human voice told through wood and wire.
 The line was considerate in that way only a good ear writes: it knew where breath lived, where the room inhaled with you.
 She could feel the orchestra awaken, violas with their heads lifted, second violins stilled into a single spine, cellos quieting so as not to spill light where shadow was wanted.

 The phrase stepped once over a small rivelette and landed sure-footed.
 She didn’t push vibrato; she let it arrive like a confession, then leave.
 The hall that wasn’t a hall (only the ugly rehearsal room with the scuffed risers) seemed for a moment to forget itself.
 She played it as if she had been born to this colour, this melancholy that wasn’t sad so much as truthful.
 For the first time since the restroom incident, she didn’t think of the wrong-door boy; she thought only of the line that had been written by someone who understood breath and refused to crowd it.
-The piece—**a student piece**, someone had scoffed earlier, did the one unforgivable thing: it made them care.
+The piece — **a student piece**, someone had scoffed earlier — did the one unforgivable thing: it made them care.
 When the cadence resolved, no one spoke at first, as if speech would scuff it.

 Then the room exhaled, as a single animal.